St. Mary’s College of Maryland unveils memorial to enslaved people on its campus

 “We are still dealing with the fallout of enslavement of my ancestors, the trauma that is passed down through generations,” Scott said in his remarks.
 The memorial can help provide “understanding that the situations that African Americans live in today’s United States of America are directly connected to what our ancestors went through. . . .
 This moment is the moment for us to finally start to reckon with that, reconcile and put things on a better path for the generations to come.”

 Designed by Shane Allbritton and Norman Lee of RE:site, their Houston-based design firm, the memorial was created as a work of immersive public art with the idea of prompting dialogue among the people who see it.
-Twenty-two feet long, 15 feet wide and 18 feet high, the imposing cabin is encircled by a path around which visitors can walk and read the names and poetry on panels of polished stainless steel in which they also see their reflection.
+Twenty-two feet long, 15 feet wide and 18 feet high, the imposing cabin is encircled by a path on which visitors can walk and read the names and poetry on panels of polished stainless steel in which they also see their reflection.

 “We want people to ask questions and think about how they fit into the history of this story,” Allbritton said in an interview.
 “It’s reflecting the current world as it is but it has this ghostly quality to it that you can also see.
 We hope that people can experience this and examine themselves in the greater context of American history and perhaps become engaged with someone else who has another viewpoint.”